Experimental Design for Product Reformulation, Optimisation and Preference Modelling

 - Factorial designs and analysis, statistical and graphical assessment of effects, interpretation of interactions

 Designing Experiments For Data Collection Using Sensory Panels And Consumer Tests.

 - How to set up and analyse experiment to allow for measurement uncertainties inherent in sensory and consumer data

-- Investigating the power of my experimental design
+- Investigating the power of an experimental design

 Exploring Process Functionality using Fractional designs